chr233/ASFEnhance/README.en.md

 | Command           | Shorthand | Access   | Description                                            |
 | ----------------- | --------- | -------- | ------------------------------------------------------ |
 | `EXPLORER [Bots]` | `EX`      | `Master` | Invoke ASF's Explore Discovery Queue Task in 5 seconds |

+> Please try to let ASF explore discovery queue itself, this command is used to invoke ASF's Explore Discovery Queue Task as soon as possible

 ### Alias of ASF's Commands